Bruin-Dev/Intelygenz/ci-utils/README.md

 ### Usage <a name="aws_nuke_conf_generator_usage"></a>

-In order to be able to use the [script](./aws-nuke/aws_nuke_conf_generator.py) mentioned in the previous section it is necessary to previously define the AWS credentials, for this it is necessary to define the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the following way:
+In order to be able to use the [script](./aws-nuke/aws_nuke_conf_generator.py) mentioned previously it is necessary to previously define the AWS credentials, for this it is necessary to define the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the following way:

 ```sh
 $ export AWS_ACCESS_KEY_ID=<access_key>